pagalvin/tsbook/chapter05_ComplexTypes.md

 [^3]: Cloning footnote goes here.
 Specific example came from here: http://heyjavascript.com/4-creative-ways-to-clone-objects/

 [^5]: intent footnote.
 "If you don't agree, then I don't know what else to tell you."

+[^8]: If you happen to know anything about SharePoint - I'm not retrieving an SPUser here, I'm retrieving an item from a custom list.